Be a Blessing

 and you will be a blessing.” — Genesis 12:2

-In this week’s reading, God blessed Abraham and said: “I will make you into a great nation, and I will bless you; I will make your name great . . .”
-Abraham would be blessed, famous, the father of a great nation.
-However, the verse concludes with the best part of all: ” . . . and you will be a blessing.”
+In this week’s reading, God blessed Abraham, saying, “I will make you into a great nation, and I will bless you; I will make your name great…” God promised that Abraham would be blessed, famous, and the father of a great nation.
+However, the verse concludes with the best part of all: “…and you will be a blessing.”